 Once you begin your campaign you want to make sure that you have spent as much as you will potentially earn with one sale from your OTO.

 What would I do with a five dollar campaign?
-I would let that run until I spend at least $60 before I decide whether it’s going to work or not.
+I would let that run until my Facebook advertising cost is at least $60 before I decide whether it’s going to work or not.
 If I spend fifty-nine dollars in ads and then, on that $59.50 click I see a sale, I break even.

 If I spend fifty-nine dollars in ads and then, on that $59.50 click I see a sale, I break even.
 And to me...
 Breaking even is a total WIN!